Friedrich42/murrr.space/content/posts/how-to-create-a-tech-blog.md

 I chose hugo framework, because it is super fast, easy to use, and configure.
 Hugo is a cli tool that compiles `.md` files into static files that you can serve later using nginx or some other technology of your choice.
-It is very easy to start working with hugo, you can check its getting started article [here](https://gohugo.io/getting-started/quick-start/).
+It is very easy to start working with hugo, you can check its [getting started article](https://gohugo.io/getting-started/quick-start/).

 I am opinionated that git flow is very good for such kind of development as blog, so I am hosting my blog on github and using github actions to deploy it.